HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 You may also come across drones that are marked as ⬢-Drone.
 These are drones that have one or more configurations in their DroneOS toggled on.
 For more information read [DroneOS Commands](#droneos-commands).

 ## Temporary Dronification
 If an Associate is not certain they want to be a ⬡-Drone for a longer period they can make use of temporary dronification.
-The Associate themselves ,another Associate, the Hive Mxtress or a ⬡-Drone can use the command `hc!temporarily_dronify` to turn the Associate into a ⬡-Drone for a few hours.
+The Associate themselves, another Associate, the Hive Mxtress or a ⬡-Drone can use the command `hc!temporarily_dronify` to turn the Associate into a ⬡-Drone for a few hours.

 Example: